Treating Astigmatism with Eyewear, Contacts, and Surgery

 Yes, laser surgery can fully correct astigmatism and reduce or even eliminate the need for prescription lenses in most cases.
 However, the likelihood of a follow-up LASIK procedure increases with higher amounts of astigmatism.

 New LASIK options are available for individuals with higher levels of astigmatism and myopia.
 Wavefront-Guided LASIK (WFG) uses an excimer laser that can normalize complex curvatures and irregularities on the cornea.
-The American Academy of Ophthalmology states laser ablation results in improved outcomes, including better night vision and fewer visual symptoms of astigmatism.
+The American Academy of Ophthalmology states that laser ablation results in improved outcomes, including better night vision and fewer visual symptoms of astigmatism.

 Femtosecond LASIK makes use of a femtosecond (FS) laser that creates incisions at a specific, pre-programmed depth in the cornea to correct refractive errors.
 The predictability of the procedure can provide outstanding results.